-Traditional medicine has strong historical and cultural roots, and has been a part of developing communities over decades.
+Traditional medicine has strong historical and cultural roots and has been a part of developing communities over the decades.
 Ayurveda was born in India and means “Knowledge of Life”.

 Ayuh means life and Veda means knowledge in Sanskrit.
 It origins from the Vedas, the compendium of ancient Indian knowledge, and in The Charaka Samhita, and Sushruta Samhita are the very original texts of Ayurveda found.

 The tradition of Dinacharya (daily routine) is powerful Ayurvedic tools for improving overall health and well-being, and the importance of a consistent and daily routine in Ayurvedic practice can not be addressed enough.
 Dinacharya consists of daily self-care routines, which provide structure for instilling balance and establishing cohesiveness in the physical, mental, and emotional bodies.